About the RISC-V ISA

 RISC-V (pronounced “risk-five”) is an open, free ISA enabling a new era of processor innovation through open standard collaboration.
 Born in academia and research, RISC-V ISA delivers a new level of free, extensible software and hardware freedom on architecture, paving the way for the next 50 years of computing design and innovation.

-The final user-level ISA specification, a draft privileged ISA specification, and a suite of RISC-V software tools including a GNU/GCC software tool chain, GNU/GDB debugger (upstream), an LLVM compiler, a Spike ISA simulator, QEMU (upstream), and a verification suite is available for download now.
+The final Unprivileged Specification, a Privileged Specification, and a suite of RISC-V software tools including a GNU/GCC software tool chain, GNU/GDB debugger (upstream), an LLVM compiler, a Spike ISA simulator, QEMU (upstream), and a verification suite is available for download now.

 You can also visit the UC Berkeley Architecture Research projects page to see a number of RISC-V based projects including a high-performance, energy-efficient Rocket processor (a 64-bit RISC-V single-issue in-order core), suitable for both high-speed simulation and full synthesis, is available for download.